limapedro12/FSI_Cybersecurity/LOGBOOK2.md

 To start the exploit, you need to read the target file so that it gets cached in the page cache.
 Then create a pipe with the PIPE_BUF_FLAG_CAN_MERGE flag set.
 Next, use the _splice()_ system call to make the pipe point to the location of the page cache where the desired data of the file is cached.
 Finally, you can write the arbitrary data into the pipe.
-This data will overwrite the cached file page & because PIPE_BUF_FLAG_CAN_MERGE is set, it ultimately overwrites the file on the disk, thus completing the exploit.
+This data will overwrite the cached file page and because PIPE_BUF_FLAG_CAN_MERGE is set, it ultimately overwrites the file on the disk, thus completing the exploit.

 One public example of automation can be found [here](https://github.com/Arinerron/CVE-2022-0847-DirtyPipe-Exploit).
 It changes the root password to “aaron” by modifying the /etc/passwd file.
 It also creates a backup and after exiting your shell it will restore the backup.